 Sensaphone customers have been using the WEB600 for over 11 years.
-The long life it provides has made it a reliable resource for many users monitoring many different applications, including businesses, residences, hotels, HVAC interests and more.
-The WEB600 comes with six universal digital or analog inputs, so you can monitor items such as temperature, humidity, water detection, and more.
-Like many other Sensaphone products, it provides one output and will also monitor for power failures on the circuit where it is installed.
+The long life it provides has made it a reliable resource for users monitoring businesses, residences, hotels, HVAC interests and many other applications.
+The WEB600 comes with six universal digital or analog inputs, so you can monitor conditions such as temperature, humidity and water detection.
+Like many other Sensaphone products, it provides one output and also monitors for power failures on the circuit where it is installed.

-Both the WEB600 and WSG30 weren’t designed to allow management of multiple devices, so currently, users have to log in to each device separately to check the current status and program the devices.
+The second drawback is that neither the WEB600 nor the WSG30 were designed to allow management of multiple devices.
+Because of this, users have to log in to each device separately to check the current status and program the devices.
 And if your network goes down during a power or network outage, neither device has any way of sending alarm messages during the outage.

 Implementing Cloud Solutions Within Your Existing Infrastructure

 As technology advances, these devices don’t have to be left out.
 Users are able to take advantage of a lesser-known feature that's helped both devices be used in building automation processes.
 This feature allows the WEB600 and WSG30 to function as expansion modules to the newer, more user-friendly Sentinel PRO or Stratus EMS devices.
 The older hardware can become a part of a larger network of monitoring systems with more modern, convenient features and redundant alarm notifications.With a Sentinel PRO or Stratus EMS as a host device, you can monitor up to 64 inputs from any combination of existing WEB600- or WSG30-based sensors in addition to their own 12 universal inputs.
 No change to the